o3de/o3de.org/content/docs-snapshot/welcomeguide/wg-setup-assistant.md

    +  **Compile the Lumberyard Editor and tools**\* \- Select this option if you intend to make changes to Lumberyard Editor or other tools\.
    +  **Compile for Android devices**\*
    +  **Setup for Linux Dedicated Server**\*
 **Note**
 If you select any of these options, you might need to perform additional tasks, such as installing Microsoft Visual Studio and installing additional required SDKs\.
 These tasks display on the **Install software** and **Install required SDKs** pages\.

-Select **Visual Studio 2017**, **Visual Studio 2019**, or both\.
+1. Select **Visual Studio 2017** or **Visual Studio 2019**\.
+**Note**
+We recommend that you select only *one* version of Visual Studio \- the one that you will use to compile your projects\.
+If both are enabled, you will be asked which compiler to use when you rebuild your project in Project Configurator\.
 **Important**
 The version\(s\) of Visual Studio selected here will be enabled as build platforms, and Visual Studio Solutions will be generated\.

-+ Once you are satisfied with your selections, choose **Next** to install required software and SDKs\.
+1. Once you are satisfied with your selections, choose **Next** to install required software and SDKs\.

 1. The **Install software** and **Install required SDKs** pages display a red icon if a requirement cannot be found and a green checkmark for installed requirements\.
 Missing optional software and SDKs display a yellow icon\.
 Follow the instructions on each page to install the required software and SDKS\.
 ![\[Lumberyard Setup Assistant install required sdks.\]](http://docs.aws.amazon.com/lumberyard/latest/welcomeguide/images/ui-sa-install-sdks-1.23.png)
 **Note**
 Ensure the **Third\-party path** on the **Install required SDKs** page is correct for your Lumberyard installation\.

 1. Install desired *optional* software and SDKs on the **Install software**, **Install optional SDKs**, and **Install plugins** pages by following the instructions on each page\.

 1. When you have completed installing software and SDKs, the **Summary** page displays information about your Lumberyard environment\.
 From the **Summary** page, you can launch the Lumberyard Editor by choosing **Launch Editor**\.
 If you’d like to choose an existing project or create a new project, choose **Configure project** to launch Project Configurator\.